HOA laws — Alabama

 What are the HOA fine limits in Alabama?

-How do I dispute an HOA fine in Alabama?
+How do I dispute an HOA fine or violation in Alabama?

-Can my HOA foreclose on my home in Alabama?
+Can an HOA foreclose on my home in Alabama over unpaid fines or dues?

 Is mediation required for HOA disputes in Alabama?